 8. Tate Press

-The Tate Press could also be called a “Chest Crusher”, because it’s like the Skull Crusher exercise, just with your arms shifted inward toward your body rather than up toward your head.
-It’s definitely an awkward-looking exercise, and it requires a great deal more control and muscular strength than most people realize.
+The Tate Press could also be called a “Chest Crusher” because it’s like the skull crusher exercise, just with your arms shifted inward toward your body rather than up toward your head.
+It’s definitely an awkward-looking exercise, and it requires a great deal more control and strength than most people realize.
 It’s definitely a movement for an experienced lifter, but it can maximize the targeting of your lateral triceps head to build definition on the outside of your arm.